 These steps should be repeated until the pile is around 3 feet high.

 Next, you will need to add water to the pile so that the texture and consistency is the same as a damp sponge.

 And that’s it!
 You are essentially letting the pile build and decompose naturally until the mixture is dark and crumbly with the consistency of soil.
 If possible, it is recommended that you periodically add more water and give the pile an occasional turn with a pitchfork, but otherwise your work is complete until it is ready to be used in your garden.

 2. Hot/Active Composting

 Hot composting is the quicker option for turning your chicken poop into an efficient fertilizer.
 However, it is a little more hands on and requires a different type composting bin, known as a tumblr.
 You may also need to use a thermometer in order to monitor the heat of your pile.

 This method is called “hot” composting because it can reach an internal temperature of 150°F by providing an environment where the green material can actively attract the microorganisms that heat things up in order to destroy weed seeds, bacteria, and disease-causing organisms.

 The method of adding the compost to your tumblr is the same as in cold composting, whereby you add your brown and green material in layers and add water until the pile is damp.

 You will need to check the temperature of the pile with a compost thermometer or an old kitchen thermometer.
 A temperature of 110°F to 140°F is preferred.
-If you don’t have enough heat, you can add nitrogen by increasing the amount of manure, soft green ingredients, or an organic fertilizer.
+If you do not have enough heat, you can add nitrogen by increasing the amount of manure, soft green ingredients, or an organic fertilizer.